-Could Quinoa Make You Live Longer?
+Could Quinoa Help You Live Longer?

-The best part is quinoa tastes great and it’s a natural anti-inflammatory gluten free food!
 It’s also very rich in iron, calcium, copper, and potassium.
 Many believe it could even help prevent type 2 diabetes, childhood asthma, heart diseases, gallstones and migraines.

 By: Jon Bender